CorentinChauvin/demOCRatos/README.md

 Attempting to read a portion of the screen and plot its data real time.

-> Blazingly slow, but it kinda works
+> Blazingly slow, but it just works

+## Features

+- Real time recognitions of numbers of the screen.
+- Offline number recognition in a video file.
+- Works on easily configurable areas, as many as one wants.
+- Easy to integrate new OCR methods (see below TODO)

 ## Install